Bylaws and code of regulations

 F. Organization: All meetings of the members shall be presided over by the President, or in the absence of the President, the Vice President.
 If both the President and Vice President are absent, any other officer may preside over the meeting.

-G. Quorum: At any meeting of the Association, a quorum is defined as ten percent (10%) of the members in good standing as appear upon the records of the Association.
+G. Quorum: At any meeting of the Association, a quorum is defined as ten percent (10%) of the members in good standing as appears upon the records of the Association.

 A. Only members in good standing as appear upon the records of the Association shall be entitled to vote.
 Members in good standing shall be defined as those members who hold no delinquent payables to the Association sixty-one (61) days or older.